sagun-irl/uni-projects/proposal-spec.md

 1. Required Identification
 	* Study of Existing System
 	* Requirement collection
-		* Ask the related people in that filed, collect information on what they have / are already using.
+		* Ask the related people in that field, collect information on what they have / are already using.
 2. Feasibility study
 	* Cost of project (free)
 3. High-level design